Cpruce/MKPS-GF-256-/README.md

 <i> Please read pdf for actual info </i>

 This is under-construction.
-The project is a cryptographic scheme that handles authentication for resource-limited devices, ie. sensor networks.
+The project is a cryptographic scheme that handles authentication and confidentiality for resource-limited devices, ie. sensor networks.
+At the moment, only the key generation and distribution phases are mostly implemented.
 It was begun when I first started learning C++ and now I plan to return to it once I find free time and have finally solved the memory mystery :D (accessing address 0x2, doesn't seem like a very valid address)